Smile4ever/wikitools/nocat/README.md

 The list-editedpages.txt keeps the history of the edits nocat.sh has made.
 It is advised you do not delete this file.
 The file is created if it does not exist after the first edit has been made.

-The script will execute itself every 5 minutes.
+The script will execute itself every 15 minutes and log the changes to the log file nocat.log in plain text format.

 Common problems
 ============